Architectural & Structural Metals Mfrs

 Recent Developments

-• Producer prices for architectural and structural metals manufacturers remained essentially flat in July compared to a year ago, down less than 0.2%, after posting a previous flat July-versus-July annual comparison, according to the latest US Bureau of Labor Statistics data.
-Following a steep runup that began in 2021 and peaked in August 2022, prices haven’t budged much in over a year.
-By comparison, employment and wages climbed to new highs in July.
-Employment grew 4% year over year in July to a new high, while average wages at architectural and structural metals manufacturers rose 4.2% over the same period to $26.01 per hour, BLS data show.
+- Producer prices for architectural and structural metals manufacturers rose 1.5% in November compared to a year ago after rising 1.4% in the previous November-versus-November annual comparison, according to the latest US Bureau of Labor Statistics data.
+Following a steep runup that began in 2021 and peaked in August 2022, producer prices haven’t budged much in over two years.
+By comparison, employment grew 1.8% year over year in October, while average wages at architectural and structural metals manufacturers rose 4.7% over the same period to a new high of $26.06 per hour, BLS data show.
+Industry margins are being squeezed with after-tax profits for fabricated metal products companies down 26.7% in the second quarter compared to a year ago and down 33% versus the previous quarter, according to the latest data from the Census Bureau.

 Get A Demo